openssh-rust/ssh_format/README.md

 # ssh_mux_format

-Format used to communicate with openssh mux server.
+Data format used to communicate with openssh mux server.

 Format details:
  - All integers are encoded in big endian;